The Best Vegan Restaurants in Los Angeles

 Besties Vegan Paradise

-Living up to their name, Besties offers their own $8 daily lunch special combo that includes a vegan "Vrank" (hot dog), chips & soda - they also make some of the best vegan soft-serve in town.
+Besties offers a $12 daily lunch special combo that includes a vegan "Vrank" (hot dog), chips and soda.
+They also make some of the best vegan soft serve in town.

 Crossroads Kitchen